 - Acquire essential data engineering skills to organize, structure and prepare text data for qualitative and quantitative analysis in MATLAB;

-- Visualize text-analysis results and produce high quality graphics with MATLAB.
+- Visualise text-analysis results and produce high quality graphics with MATLAB.

-In the first session, students are familiarised with the MATLAB user interface, working with interactive notebooks, MATLAB Drive and installing toolboxes (i.e. the Text Analytics Toolbox).
+In the first session, students are familiarized with the MATLAB user interface, working with interactive notebooks, MATLAB Drive and installing toolboxes (i.e., the Text Analytics Toolbox).
 Through hands-on examples students learn to work with (among other things) chars, strings, tokenized documents, text search and simple regular expressions.
-Students will be introduced to visualizing text data in MATLAB using basic 2D scatter plots and word clouds.
+Students will be introduced to visualizing text data in MATLAB using basic 2D scatter plots.
 Home exercises are provided for further exploration and deepening of working with text in MATLAB.

-In the second session, students will master various pre-processing methods for text analysis, such as frequency counts, TD-IDF and custom labelled datasets, and learn to apply supporting functions for text analysis, such as BagofWords, bagOfNgrams and word-embeddings.
+In the second session, students will master various pre-processing methods for text analysis, such as frequency counts, TD-IDF and custom labeled datasets, and learn to make use of MATLAB’s supporting methods for text analysis, such as BagofWords, bagOfNgrams and word-embeddings.
 The second session will also cover practical data management skills to handle and organize (large) collections of text data.
 Students are encouraged to bring their own dataset to work on.

 Each student presents a case study and shares lessons learned for working with text data and text analysis in MATLAB.
-A comparison of MATLAB with other software for text analysis will be discussed where needed.
-Lastly, we will look into the further capabilities of MATLAB’s Text Analytics Toolbox for advanced modeling and visualizing text data.
+A comparison of MATLAB with other software for text analysis (ATLAS.ti, R) and programming languages e.g., Python) will be discussed where relevant.

 Rob Grim has held positions as a Data Analyst, as a Research Data Specialist and as Head of Research Support.
 He currently works as Business/Economics & Data Librarian at the EUR and as a member of the Erasmus Data Service Centre (EDSC) team.
-Rob has extensive experience with research data management, data-preprocessing and data analytics in various science disciplines.
-He has an interest in statistics, cognitive science and machine learning.
-Rob Grim has a background in Psychology.
+Rob is a Carpentries teaching instructor and has extensive experience with data-preprocessing, and data analytics in various science disciplines.
+He has an interest in statistics, cognitive science, and machine learning.
+Rob has a background in Psychology.